Meandering the world, one whisky at a time

 According to some research, salt changes the way our taste buds process the bitterness of the tequila and the lime.
 By adding a few grains to each sip, the alcohol and bitterness are balanced and additional flavours can come through.

-How to make a Margarita at home
+How to make a good Margarita at home

 Margarita glass